RabiulHasan0001/AI-Virtual-Assistant/README.md

 # AI-Virtual-Assistant

+Developed a computer-based AI Virtual Assistant utilizing the Python programming language to enable voice-based interactions through computer speakers.
+Implemented an array of functions such as providing time, date, news, jokes, weather forecasts, opening websites, and desktop applications.

 ##Python

-You need some Python pacages to install before running these codes.. absl-py==0.11.0 appdirs==1.4.4 astunparse==1.6.3
+You need some Python packages to install before running these codes... absl-py==0.11.0 appdirs==1.4.4 astunparse==1.6.3